NEWBORN HEARING SCREENING PROGRAM

 BABY HEARS ADVISORY COMMITTEE

-The Newborn Hearing Screening Program (NHSP) has been conducting the Baby Hearing Evaluation and Access to Resources and Services (Baby HEARS) Follow-up Project in order to assure that all infants in Hawaii receive appropriate hearing screening, diagnostic hearing evaluation, and early intervention services for hearing loss.
-An Advisory Committee composed of hearing loss experts, family advocates, healthcare professionals, hospital representatives, and other stakeholders meets regularly to provide input and guidance for the NHSP.
+The NHSP conducts the Baby Hearing Evaluation and Access to Resources and Services (Baby HEARS) Follow-up Project in order to assure that all infants in Hawaii receive appropriate hearing screening, diagnostic hearing evaluation, and early intervention services for hearing loss.
+An Advisory Committee composed of experts on hearing loss, family advocates, healthcare professionals, hospital representatives, and other stakeholders meets regularly to provide input and guidance for the NHSP.
 This project is funded through a grant from the Maternal and Child Health Bureau of the U.S. Department of Health and Human Services.

 Advisory Committee members can access project documents here.